~Angela Peralta Theater~

 Due the coronavirus, the city is discouraging large social gatherings and is encouraging social distancing – it’s entirely up to the venues and how individuals feel about getting together.

-Most of the restaurants and bars are listed in The Directory, click here for address, opening hours and phone numbers – or, if you prefer, check out the venue’s FB page.
+It’s summer!
+The music is on and off – be sure to check out the venue’s FB page some of the bands take last-minute private gigs.
 Many of your groups are on The Bandstand, please click here to listen.
 To avoid disappointment call ahead to double check if your band is playing.

 ~ GALLERIES ~